Depression Recovery: Self-nurturing habits and reconnecting to life.

 Situational sadness (often referred to as “depression” by many people) is not Major Depressive Disorder.
 It often is triggered by a situational stressor that requires a call to action.
 A person will not meet the criteria for MDD and/or symptoms may only last a few days, episodically.
 Medication treatment is not recommended for situational sadness or mild MDD.

-Please request either provider, Kama Jensen or Erin Hagen, when calling to schedule an appointment to discuss counseling for depression.
+Please request either provider, Kama Jensen or Erin Hagen, when calling to schedule an appointment to discuss counseling for anxiety/depression or depression.